achillealb/Sonoff-Tasmota/README.md

 ## Added Commands
 setoption22 1 turns on Cover mode
+setoption23 1 turns on momentary action
 pulsetimeN sets open/close time required for relays N and N+1 pulsetimeX sets the gap and/or start time for movement (mine is 2 seconds), where X is the number of pairs + cover number

 NOTE: pulsetime for covers is ALWAYS seconds (and not the scale used by arendst - ie 13 is 13 seconds) IE for a 4CH, pulsetime1 is open/close time for first pair pulsetime3 is the gap/start time for first pair.

+setoption23 causes the relays act as momentary action switches and toggled for 250ms at start and end of travel time, instead of on for entire movement time
+Except when moving to 0 or 100 (Open or Closed) when only the first toggle occurs and the second ignored

-so for my Dual and windw windows I have setoption22 1 pulsetime1 23
+so for my Dual and windw windows I have setoption22 1 setoption23 0
+pulsetime1 23
 pulsetime2 2